-As a program of the Yale School of Forestry & Environmental Studies, the Forests focus on three activities: education, management and research.
+As a program of The Forest School at Yale School of the Environment, the Yale Forests focus on three activities: education, management and research.

-The School Forests provide research opportunities in diverse disciplines from forest ecology and management to biometeorology and climate, and from wildlife population dynamics to land-use history.
+The Yale Forests provide research opportunities in diverse disciplines from forest ecology and management to biometeorology and climate, and from wildlife population dynamics to land-use history.